ktravers/ktravers.github.io/_posts/2017-06-28-how-to-work-with-developers.md

 ### Exercises

 Let's practice what we've learned so far.
-All examples are credit [Spencer Rogers](https://github.com/spencer1248), one of our top engineers at [Flatiron School](https://flatironschool.com/careers/).
+All examples are credit [Spencer Rogers](https://github.com/spencer1248), one of our senior engineers at [Flatiron School](https://flatironschool.com/careers/).

 #### Conversation 1: Project Manager to Engineer